WEARTHaptics/WEART-SDK-Cpp/docs/home.md

 * Middleware status (MiddlewareStatus)
 * Status code and description
 * Whether actuations are enabled or not
+* Whether the tracking playback is enabled or not (only for the TouchDIVER Pro)
+* Whether the raw tracking data is enabled or not (only for the TouchDIVER Pro)
+* Whether the sensor on mask is enabled or not (only for the TouchDIVER Pro)
 * List of the connected devices.
 For each device:
 	* Mac Address
 	* Assigned HandSide
 	* Overall battery level
 	* Status of each thimble (actuation point, connected or not, status code etc..)

+@note There are three different 'devices status' in MiddlewareStatusUpdate:
+* connectedDevices: type is MiddlewareConnectedDevice and is valid for both the TouchDIVER and the TouchDIVER Pro.
+Contains only the list of connected devices with their MAC address and handside
+* devices: type is ConnectedDeviceStatus and is only available for the TouchDIVER.
+Contains the list of connected devices with their MAC address, handside, battery level and status of each thimble (actuation point, connected or not, status code etc..)
+* G2Devices: type is ConnectedG2DeviceStatus and is only available for the TouchDIVER Pro.
+Contains the list of connected devices with their MAC address, handside, signal strenght, battery level, master status and status of each node (actuation point, connected or not, faults etc..)

 ~~~~~~~~~~~~~{.cpp}
 std::function<void(MiddlewareStatusUpdate)> callback = [](MiddlewareStatusUpdate data) {